pz1971/Current-Bangladesh-from-Google/README.md

 ---
 The only thing the program does, redirects you to a url that shows you the top news of Bangladesh from news.google.com
-* it allows interaction thouhg it can't be used as a web browser.
+* it allows interaction though it can't be used as a web browser.

+download the files and run the .exe file located in __Current Bangladesh from Google\Current Bangladesh from Google\bin\Debug__ directory.
+You can make changes in the files with visual studio 2019 using the .sln file.

 ---
 Other descriptions: